 No matter what kind of finish your leather has, make sure you wipe up spills immediately.
 Do not give them time to set.

-Stick to a dry cloth if at all possible.
-If you have to, use as little water as will get the job done.
+Stick to a dry cloth if possible.
+If you must, use as little water as will get the job done.
 The more water you use, the larger the area you’ll end up needing to clean.
 Do not soak in water or any other non-specialized solution.